Parul-mahajan/Prompt-Library/BestPractices/PromptEngineeringBestPractices/DifferentPromptingTechniques.md

 ```

 ## 4. Input-Output Format Specification
+*Input-output format specification defines the input details and expected output structure to ensure precise and structured responses.*
 ```
 I need a migration plan for converting a monolithic application to microservices on AWS.